The course has been designed to fulfill the increasing need and interest in the topic, which was shown by teachers attending our other courses.

 Here, the necessity of a practical course, designed in a workshop formula, where, besides theoretical introductions, teachers will experiment in first person exercises and create projects to enhance a positive approach to school and education in general.

-We will learn how to enhance positive thinking, reducing negative self-talk, personalizing and catastrophizing, practicing gratitude, humor, and mindfulness, and learning the importance of praising ourselves.
+We will learn how to enhance positive thinking, reduce negative self-talk, personalize and catastrophize, practice gratitude, humor, and mindfulness, and learn the importance of praising ourselves.